 Deep-sea fishing offers bigger water, as well as bigger trophy fish.
 This combination of big adventure and big fish lures anglers away from the inshore waters and out into the wild blue.

 To catch a saltwater fish, you need to think like a saltwater fish.
-Five factors affect where and when fish will feed: structure, current, water temperature, weather and bait.
+Five factors affect where and when fish will feed: structure, current, water temperature, weather and bait and fish lures.
 Fish live in a three-dimensional world where they can move horizontally or vertically and potentially travel thousands of miles in search of a meal.
 Some fish are ambush hunters, while others stalk their prey or simply graze on vegetation or invertebrates.
 But all fish use these factors to find food and keep from being eaten.
 Understanding how these elements work together will help you find the fish.

 ©2013 RBFF.
 All Rights Reserved